 If the service is running, the setup has been completed successfully.
 The network will mine identity for your server and provide you an onion URL to access the interface from the tor browser.

 The mining process takes a few hours to complete.
 Meanwhile, make sure the server is running and is always connected to the Internet.

 If the ORC is not running, you can start it using the service or systemctl command.

-service orc start OR systemctl start orc
+service orc start

 Deploy Onion Routed Cloud using .deb package